-- 4.82 Monies over and above the MRP, including from Postgraduate loans, Research Council grants, or other such sponsorship received, should be included in full, unless it falls within one of the 'disregard' categories in the table below.
-Whilst disregarded income will not be counted, the MRP threshold will still apply. - 4.83 Any income received for the purpose of paying tuition fees should be disregarded in full.
+4.82 Monies over and above the MRP, including from Postgraduate loans, Research Council grants, or other such sponsorship received, should be included in full, unless it falls within one of the 'disregard' categories in the table below.
+Whilst disregarded income will not be counted, the MRP threshold will still apply.

+- 4.83 Any income received for the purpose of paying tuition fees should be disregarded in full.
 For example, a student is in receipt of a Master's Loan for £10,000, £6,535 of which is for tuition fees.
-Therefore, only the remaining £3,465 should be counted as income.

-4.84 Table: Treatment of other income
+Therefore, only the remaining £3,465 should be counted as income, and only the part of it which is over and above the MRP - 4.84 Table: Treatment of other income